hyunjunian/Poor-Charlie-s-Almanack/en.md

 And, of course, teenagers’ parents usually learn more than they would like about teenagers’ cognitive errors from social-proof tendency.
 This phenomenon was recently involved in a breakthrough by Judith Rich Harris, who demonstrated that super-respect by young people for their peers, rather than for parents or other adults, is ordained to some considerable extent by the genes of the young people.
 This makes it wise for parents to rely more on manipulating the quality of the peers than on exhortations to their own offspring.
 A person like Ms. Harris, who can provide an insight of this quality and utility backed by new reasons, has not lived in vain.

 In the highest reaches of business, it is not uncommon to find leaders who display followership akin to that of teenagers.
 If one oil company foolishly buys a mine, other oil companies often quickly join in buying mines.
 So too if the purchased company makes fertilizer.
 Both of these oil company buying fads actually bloomed, with bad results.

-> In the highest reaches of business, it is not uncommon to find leaders who display followership akin to that of teenagers.
->

 Of course, it is difficult to identify and correctly weigh all the possible ways to deploy the cash flow of an oil company.
 So oil company executives, like everyone else, have made many bad decisions that were quickly triggered by discomfort from doubt.
 Going along with social proof provided by the action of other oil companies ends this discomfort in a natural way.